uber-web/math.gl/docs/developer-guide/math/rotations.md

 # 3D Rotations

-> This article is a work in progress.

-math.gl provides a "standard 3D library complement" of mathematical classes for handling rotations in 2D and 3D, such as classes for manipulating `Euler` angles and `Quaternion`s.
+The math.gl core module aims to provide the standard "3D math library" arsenal of mathematical tools.
+This includes tools for handling rotations in 2D and 3D via `Euler` angles, `Quaternion`s and 4x4 matrix operations.
 As in any 3D math library, the key goals are enabling applications to easily and intuitively specify (parametrize) rotations, combine them with other rotations and other transformations, and ultimately transform points with the rotations or resulting transformations.

-While math.gl is intended to help programmers' implement the typical 3D application's rotation functionality with a minimum amount of knowledge, and does not even attempt to support rotations in more than 3 dimensions, it should be pointed out that the mathematical treatment of rotations can be very complicated.
-For some context on this see the background section at the end of this article.

-### Properties of 3D Rotations

-- In contrast to 2D rotations, 3D rotations are not order-independent, meaning that applying the same two rotations in different order will often yield different results.
-- However, by [Euler's Rotation Theorem](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem), two 3D rotations around the origin can always be expressed as (combined into) another single 3D rotation around the origin.
-- A 3D rotation requires a minimum of three values to be fully specified (and even then can require careful definitions of which conventions are used).

-Also, a simple observation: Rotations around arbitrary points can be treated as rotations around the origin simply by applying a translation before the rotation, and the inverse translation after the rotation.
-Therefore, for simplicity, this discussion focuses solely on rotations around the origin.

 ## Parametrizing 3D Rotations